-The National Arbor Day Foundation has recognized Glendale as a Tree City, USA since 1987.
-In addition, Glendale has received seven Tree City USA Growth Awards.
+The National Arbor Day Foundation has recognized Glendale as a Tree City, USA for 24 years.
+In addition, Glendale has received nine Tree City USA Growth Awards.
 The Park Board is an official agency of the Village and depends on grants and private donations.

 The Glendale Park Board meets a minimum of 6 times annually.